maffe/anna/contrib/annarithmetic/README.txt

 module manually:

  >>> from jpype import *
- >>> startJVM(j.getDefaultJVMPath())
+ >>> startJVM(getDefaultJVMPath())

 If this does not raise any errors you are most likely good to go.

 You can use the compile.sh script provided in the javasource directory to compile the source into a usable .jar file.
-Put the annarithmetic.jar file in the same directory as this README.

 To test the plugin, run

  $ python test.py

+To include the plugin in the bot, compile the .jar file and put it in the same directory as this README.
+Then put this directory in the /src/ai/annai/plugins folder.

 [1] http://jpype.sourceforge.net/